135th Aero Squadron: Origins

 The 135th Aero Squadron was organized at Rockwell Field, near San Diego, California on 1 August 1917.
 It was formed from personnel transferred from the 14th and 18th Aero Squadrons, being originality designated as "Company A, 1st Aviation School, Rockwell Field".
 The men of the squadron began their training as aircraft mechanics on the first planes used by the United States Army.
 Fourteen Wright-Martin Model V and Curtiss Model J "Tractors" were used to train the first men as pilots in the Army.
 In fact, the first eighty-seven officers to be trained for flying were trained at Rockwell Field.

 Towards the end of their training at Rockwell Field, the 135th was alerted for overseas service.
 After a short period, orders were received on 25 November and the squadron boarded a train bound for the Aviation Concentration Center, Long Island, New York.
 The squadron arrived on 1 December and was sent to Hazelhurtst Field (#2).
 The men, almost all being from southern California, were not used to the cold, damp weather and several became sick.
 On 16 December, the squadron boarded the RMS Orduna and after a delay, left for England.
 The overseas voyage was uneventful with the exception that the ship was diverted to arrive in Glasgow, Scotland, arriving on 31 December.
-Upon arrival, the squadron was sent by train south to Winchester, England, arriving on 1 December 1918.
+Upon arrival, the squadron was sent by train south to Winchester, England, arriving on 1 January 1918.

 Training in England

 At the Rest Camp at Winchester (Morn Hill), the squadron was attached to the Royal Flying Corps for additional training and divided up into Flights.
 Flights were sent to RFC stations at Waddington, Scampton and South Carlton, the last arriving on 8 January.
 Training with the RFC continued until the end of June, and the squadron was re-assembled at Winchester on the 24th.
 Movement was made to France, arriving at Le Havre on 28 June.
-From the staging area at Le Havre, the squadron boarded French railway cars and moved south to the American 3d Air Instructional Center at Issoudun Aerodrome.
+From the staging area at Le Havre, the squadron boarded French railway cars and moved south to the American 3d Aviation Instruction Center at Issoudun Aerodrome.
 However, at the 3d AIC, the squadron was assigned to petty menial tasks, until further orders were received to proceed to Amanty Airdrome, where, upon arrival the squadron was again assigned to customary Camp detail duties.
 On 30 July, orders were again received to move to Ourches Aerodrome where the 135th was designated as a Corps Observation squadron, assigned to the IV Corps Observation Group.

 At Ourches, the squadron was equipped with American-made de Havilland DH-4s, built by Dayton-Wright and using Liberty L-12 engines.
 The aircraft were flown in by the pilots assigned to the squadron from the 1st Air Depot at Colombey-les-Belles Airdrome.
 By the end of the first week of August, the squadron received its full complement of 24 aircraft, along with the observers and pilots.